NFDI4BIOIMAGE/omero-kg-benchmark/README.md

 ![](queries/saved_runs/20241211T102000/fuseki_clock_vs_ntriples_linear.png)
 ![](queries/saved_runs/20241211T102000/fuseki_clock_vs_ntriples_log.png)

-The figure shows the measured query response time (Wall , User , and System clocks) as function of the number of triples loaded in the Fuseki triplestore (left: linear x scale, right: log x scale).
+The figure shows the measured query response time (Wall , User , and System clocks [^1]) as function of the number of triples loaded in the Fuseki triplestore (top: linear x axis scale, right: log x axis scale).
 Each point is the average over 10 identical queries, the various queries are color coded.
 The shaded areas mark  1 standard deviation above and below the marker.

 #### Discussion